-School Social Worker Services
+School Counselor Services

-School social work services are available to all students at the elementary level.
-It is recognized that children may experience any number of circumstances that will negatively affect their school performance (i.e. a change in family structure, feelings of inadequacy, grief, family stress, etc.).
-The school social worker is available to help students with social, emotional, and behavioral needs through individual, small group, and classroom discussions.
-A child may be referred to a school social worker through a parent, teacher, or school administrator referral.
-Parental permission is a part of a child's participation in the program.
-Parents and school personnel are kept informed of a child's progress during his/her work with the school social worker.
-The social worker also has knowledge of community resources that are available for families and is available for family consultation.
+School counselor services are available to all students at the elementary level.
+It is recognized that children may experience any number of circumstances that may negatively affect their school performance (i.e. a change in family structure, feelings of inadequacy, grief, family stress, etc.).
+The school counselor is available to help students with social, emotional, and behavioral needs through individual, small group, and classroom discussions.
+A child may be referred to a school counselor through a parent, teacher, or school administrator referral.
+Parental permission is requested if on-going services are recommended for students.
+All students may see the school counselor on an as needed basis at Eden Elementary.
+Parents and school personnel are consulted and kept informed of student concerns as they arise.
+The counselor also has knowledge of community resources that are available for families and is available for family consultation.